kissio/kiss.io/README.md

 ```

 **kiss.io style**
-a bit more 'modern' style of writing. registers events for sockets using the `reg` (aka `registerEvent`) method. mount the main namespace on the server, and start listening on port `3000`.
+a bit more 'modern', express.js style of writing. registers events for sockets using the `event` (aka `on`) method. mounts the main namespace on the server, and start listening on port `3000`.
 ```javascript
 var kiss = require('kiss.io'),
     io   = new kiss();